Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 The South Africa National Convention Bureau (SANCB) is a ‘one-stop solution’ for independent information and assistance, giving neutral advice on all aspects of hosting and organising any business event in South Africa.

-You can find decent conference venues, convention centres, hotels and bed and breakfasts anywhere in the world.
+You can find decent conference venues, convention centres, hotels and bed and breakfasts anywhere worldwide.
 In South Africa, we have plenty of that, too.
-But if you’re looking for a destination where you can be inspired by the people, sights, sounds and unrivalled tenacity that has seen so many thrive all over the world, South Africa is everything you’re looking for and more.
+But if you’re looking for a destination where you can be inspired by the people, sights, sounds and unrivalled tenacity that has seen so many thrive worldwide, South Africa is everything you’re looking for and more.

 Committees